FuzzingLabs/cairo-fuzzer/cairo-libafl/README.md

 ### --cores:
 Spawn a client in each of the provided cores.
 Broker runs in the 0th core. 'all' to select all available cores. 'none' to run a client without binding to any core. eg: '1,2-4,6' selects the cores 1,2,3,4,6.",

+### --iteration:
+Set the number of iteration per client.

 ### Debug print:
 Add --release to hide them
 ```sh